AyeCode/geodirectory/readme.txt

 = Updating =

 Automatic updates should seamlessly work.
 We always suggest you backup up your website before performing any automated update to avoid unforeseen problems.

-= Dummy data =

-GeoDirectory comes with some dummy data you can use to see how listings look.
-You can install dummy data from your GeoDirectory back end.

-= Event Calendar Plugin =

-GeoDirectory comes with dummy data for events listings.
-Building Events geo directories only requires to instal the Events add-on that soon will be released for free.
-GeoDirectory can easily makes you rank for keywords : "Events near me", for this reason alone, it is a very powerful WordPress event calendar plugin.

-= Real Estate Plugin =

-GeoDirectory comes with dummy data for real estate listings that makes it super easy and quick to build real estate portals.
-Soon we will release a free real estate theme, making of GeoDirectory one of the most powerful WordPress Real Estate plugins.

-= Job Board Plugin =

-GeoDirectory comes with dummy data for job listings too and soon we will release a free freelancers and job board theme.
-Building a Job board with GeoDirectory is super easy and GeoDirectory is definitely amongst the best WordPress Job Board plugins.

-= Classifieds Plugin =

-GeoDirectory comes with dummy data for classifieds listings too.
-You can quickly build amazing classifieds directories with GeoDirectory, one of the most powerful WordPress classifieds plugins.

 == Frequently Asked Questions ==